MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-linux-kerberos-auth.md

 - Run as accounts must be configured to use domain-based accounts that are associated with the appropriate [Unix/Linux Run As Profile.](./plan-security-crossplat-credentials.md)

 - Enabling Kerberos authentication assumes all UNIX and Linux agents communicating with the management server support Kerberos.
 Mixed mode authentication where some agents use basic authentication and others leverage Kerberos is not supported.
+Instead use seperate Resource Pools and Management Servers to achieve this.

 ## Enable or disable Kerberos Authentication on a management or a gateway server